 Enhancements: Enhancements bring attention to certain parts of your resume that you want to highlight.
 Use indention (tabs), bolding, capitalization, and bullet points to bring attention to important information.

-Your header is at the top of your resume and will be the first piece of information seen by your intended reader.
+Your contact information/header is at the top of your resume and will be the first piece of information seen by your intended reader.

 The education section of your resume lists degrees, certificates, or licenses you have earned.